ncail/noaa-lighthouse-problem/README.md

 ### Overview

 `config.json` is used to configure:
-- Paths to the data, and for output files.
+- Paths to data and output directories
 - Mode of data analysis.
+- Desired years of analysis and reports to be generated
+- Data-filtering metrics such as duration and value of datum shifts
+- Temporal correction parameters
--
+- Logging options

 ### File location

-Place `config.json` in the root directory of your project.
+Place `config.json` (or your own copy, e.g. `myConfig.json`) in the root directory of your project.

 ### Configuration sections

+- **Data**
+  - Paths
+    - `refdir`: Path to reference (NOAA) data CSV files.
+    - `primarydir`: Path to primary (Lighthouse) data CSV files.
-- **Primary data column names**
+  - Primary data column names
       - `datetime`: Name of the datetime column in the primary data CSV files.
       - `water_level`: Name of the water level column in the primary data CSV files.

-- **Reference data column names**
+  - Reference data column names
       - `datetime`: Name of the datetime column in the reference data CSV files.
       - `water_level`: Name of the water level column in the reference data CSV files.

+- **Analysis**
+  - `mode`: Selects the analysis type the program will run.
+  - `years`: Stores a list of the desired years to run the analysis for.

+- **Output**
+  -

 - **Filter offsets by duration parameters**
-    - `threshold`: The duration required for an offset to persist for it to be quantified in the results file.
+    - `threshold`: The duration required for a datum shift to persist for it to be quantified in the results file.
     - `type`: Specifies if the threshold is a minimum or maximum cutoff.
     - `is_strict`: Specifies if the threshold is exclusive (strict) or inclusive.